on Monday, June 15, 2015

 When and How Much to Apply

-Sunscreen should be applied 30 minutes before going outside and reapplied every two hours if you are staying outdoors.
+Sunscreen should be applied 30 minutes before going outside and reapplied every two hours if you’re staying outdoors.

-“It’s also important to choose a product that you enjoy using, both in its texture and its smell,” Dr. Wang adds.
+“Finally, I recommend choosing a product that you enjoy using, both in its texture and its smell,” Dr. Wang concludes.
 “If you don’t like a product, you’ll be less likely to use it.
 In addition, you should be sure to use the appropriate amount and reapply frequently to get the best protection from your sunscreen products.”Back to top